 - 1) Abstract (10%): you will submit to me (via email) an abstract describing your chosen topic and an overview of what your paper will be about.
 I will provide you with a list of possible topics, but you are encouraged to propose and discuss with me your personal ideas.
 If you are carrying out research outside of this class, I encourage you to think how the tools of this class could be applied in your area.
-You will be evaluated on the clarity of your plan. - 2) Review of prior work (20%): you will explore the existing literature on your chosen topic, producing a synthesis assessing what has already been done and identifying better where you can make a contribution.
+You will be evaluated on the clarity of your plan. - 2) Review of prior work (15%): you will explore the existing literature on your chosen topic, producing a synthesis assessing what has already been done and identifying better where you can make a contribution.
 You will be evaluated on the breadth and quality of the references you include, and on your capacity to organize them in a succinct but effective way.
-The reading-group class discussions will help you with this part. - 3) Initial drafts and first round of reviews (10%): As you work on your topic, you will be required to write a rough draft of the final paper containing your results up to that point.
+The reading-group class discussions will help you with this part. - 3) Introduction and method description (10%): To help you move your project along, I will provide feedback on a partial version of the paper where you explain the motivation behind the problem, and your approach to its solution. - 4) Initial drafts and first round of reviews (10%): As you work on your topic, you will be required to write a rough draft of the final paper containing your results up to that point.
 This draft will be "submitted" to three of your peers for review.
 In turn, you will receive the papers of some of your peers, and you will be required to write a review.
 You will include constructive comments on ways to improve the paper (remember to write a review like one you would like to receive).
 I will try to emulate (asking for your collaboration) a double-blind system, as commonly used in conferences.
-I will evaluate your reviews, which will need to contain a fair and detailed assessment of the aforementioned points. - 4) Final papers (60%): as the end of the semester approaches, you will complete your paper with the final results of your work.
-This final version will hopefully benefit by the comments received in the first round of reviews, and will be "submitted" to the same reviewers for another round of shorter comments and final scoring.
+I will evaluate your reviews, which will need to contain a fair and detailed assessment of the aforementioned points.

+- 5) Final papers (52%): as the end of the semester approaches, you will complete your paper with the final results of your work.
+This final version will hopefully benefit by the comments received in the first round of reviews, and will be "submitted" to the same reviewers for another round of shorter comments and final scoring. - 6) Code submission (3%): you will be required to submit Matlab or Python code that resulted from your project and that you used to generate the figures from the paper.

-Best paper award we will publicly award the best paper and two runner-ups.
+Best paper award We will publicly award the best paper and two runner-ups.
 The choice will be based on the scores given in the last round of reviews plus (with a reduced weight) my scores.
 While proceeding through the steps and while writing the reviews, you will be evaluated according to the traits described in the "Grading criteria" section.